Willson Contreras Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers have the 23rd-ranked team ERA among all MLB pitching staffs (4.72).
+- The Dodgers' 4.72 team ERA ranks 23rd across all league pitching staffs.

-- May makes the start for the Dodgers, his sixth of the season.
-He is 2-1 with a 3.07 ERA and 19 strikeouts through 29 1/3 innings pitched.
+- Kershaw makes the start for the Dodgers, his sixth of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts through 31 2/3 innings pitched.

-- The right-hander's last appearance came on Saturday against the Chicago Cubs, when he went 5 1/3 innings, surrendering two earned runs while giving up two hits.
+- His last appearance was on Sunday against the Chicago Cubs, when the left-hander threw six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.